pomerium/pomerium/docs/docs/signed-headers.md

 Signed headers provide **secondary** security in case someone bypasses mTLS and network segmentation.
 This protects your app from the following kind of risks:

-- Pomerium is accidentally disabled;
+- Pomerium is accidentally disabled
-- Misconfigured firewalls;
+- Misconfigured firewalls
-- Mutually-authenticated TLS;
+- Mutually-authenticated TLS
 - Access from within the project.

 To properly secure your app, you must use signed headers for all app types.